 - Make sure you update your privacy and ToS with friendly language

 If you look at the websites listed in the previous tip, you’ll notice that they all have a similar theme and style.
-This is exactly how you help your customers navigate and go to the exact call-to-action you want them to.
+This is precisely how you help your customers navigate and go to the exact call-to-action you want them to.

 4. Add Testimonials, Case Studies, and Social Links

 What are your current customers saying about you?
 This is extremely important if you’re a new brand or trying to reach new audiences.
 Businesses have to provide a lot of assurances and trust for their customers today.
-They’ve been scammed and taken advantage of so many times that most people won’t buy something without reading a positive review or researching your products on social media.
+They’ve been scammed and taken advantage of so often that most people won’t buy something without reading a positive review or researching your products on social media.

-You can take this research burden away by simply publishing testimonials right on your website, as well as separate pages for deep case studies that give the customer a behind-the-scenes look at what your products can do for them.
+You can take this research burden away by simply publishing testimonials right on your website, as well as separate pages for in-depth case studies that give the customer a behind-the-scenes look at what your products can do for them.

 Lastly, make sure your social media channels are verified and that you have a lot of followers.
 If you get a ton of positive engagement and have a high follow rate, you’ll likely get more leads without having to spend so much on paid advertising.